Hermann Ehrhardt: Organisation Consul, Bund Wiking and contacts with the Nazis

 Ehrhardt had had early contact with Hitler and his National Socialist movement.
 When Ernst Röhm was looking for experienced men to lead his Sturmabteilung (SA), he turned to Ehrhardt.
-At first Ehrhardt wanted nothing to do with Hitler and said, "Good God, what does the idiot want now?"
+At first, Ehrhardt wanted nothing to do with Hitler and said, "Good God, what does the idiot want now?"
 He eventually let Röhm persuade him and transferred several of his men to Hitler.
 Hans Ulrich Klintzsch, a lieutenant in the Organisation Consul, became head of the SA, and Alfred Hoffmann, an Ehrhardt man, became chief of staff.
-But just two months later Ehrhardt ended his association with Hitler and the SA and withdrew some of his men.
+But just two months later, Ehrhardt ended his association with Hitler and the SA and withdrew some of his men.

 After the 1923 Beer Hall Putsch, Ehrhardt lost his standing with the radical right-wing forces in Munich.
 He was considered a traitor because he had opposed Hitler.
-As a result the Viking League also lost importance.
-In April 1924 Ehrhardt again fled to Austria to evade prosecution by the German Reich.
+As a result, the Viking League also lost importance.
+In April 1924, Ehrhardt again fled to Austria to evade prosecution by the German Reich.
 He returned in October 1926 after an amnesty by the new Reich president, Paul von Hindenburg.
 In the meantime, the Viking League had lost so much of its importance that Ehrhardt felt compelled to enter into negotiations with Der Stahlhelm, a right-wing veterans group, into which the League was to be absorbed.
-The negotiations failed, and on 27 April 1928 the Viking League was dissolved.
+The negotiations failed, and on 27 April 1928, the Viking League was dissolved.

 Ehrhardt later contested for dominance over the revolutionary right against Hitler, but he was unsuccessful, with many of Ehrhardt's men joining the Nazi Party.
 The Gefolgschaft (fellowship) founded in 1931 by Ehrhardt and ex-Marine Brigade Ehrhardt member Hartmut Plaas brought together 2,000 of his followers along with disappointed National Socialists and Communists who wanted to prevent Hitler from taking power and who above all denounced the demagoguery of the Nazis.
-Ehrhardt became involved in attempts to destabilize the Nazis and worked behind the scenes to forge an alliance between dissident SA leader Walter Stennes and Black Front leader Otto Strasser.
+Ehrhardt became involved in attempts to destabilise the Nazis and worked behind the scenes to forge an alliance between dissident SA leader Walter Stennes and Black Front leader Otto Strasser.
 Ultimately the initiative was not a success.
 Strasser abandoned Stennes when he learned that Ehrhardt was behind the plan to link the two leaders.

 Some of Ehrhardt's followers later became involved with the resistance to Nazism.
 They included journalist Friedrich Wilhelm Heinz, press officer Herbert von Bose and editor Hartmut Plaas.
 The historian Armin Mohler pointed to the connections that leading members of the military resistance, such as Admiral Wilhelm Canaris and General Hans Oster, had to Ehrhardt.